Find Affordable College Courses

 The colleges and universities below are the most popular for materials engineering majors pursuing a master's degree.

-Our 2023 rankings named University of California - San Diego the most popular school in California for materials engineering students working on their master’s degree.
-Located in the city of La Jolla, UCSD is a public college with a very large student population.
+Our analysis found University of California - San Diego to be the most popular school for materials engineering students who want to pursue a master’s degree in California.
+Located in the city of La Jolla, UCSD is a public school with a fairly large student population.

 Of the 49 students majoring in materials engineering at UCSD, 78% are male and 22% are female.